Unthrottled/spring-webflux/notes.md

 #### Wikipedia
 In computer science, the event loop, message dispatcher, message loop, message pump, or run loop is a programming construct that waits for and dispatches events or messages in a program.
 It works by making a request to some internal or external "event provider" (that generally blocks the request until an event has arrived), and then it calls the relevant event handler ("dispatches the event")

 The reactor design pattern is an event handling pattern for handling service requests delivered concurrently to a service handler by one or more inputs.
-The service handler then demultiplexes the incoming requests and dispatches them synchronously to the associated request handlers.[1]
+The service handler then demultiplexes the incoming requests and dispatches them synchronously to the associated request handlers.
 ![demultiplexes](https://en.wikipedia.org/wiki/Multiplexing#/media/File:Multiplexing_diagram.svg)

 An actor is a computational entity that, in response to a message it receives, can concurrently: